josiahls/lightbug_http/README.md

         return OK(body)
 ```

-We plan to add more advanced routing functionality in a future library called `lightbug_api`, see [Roadmap](#roadmap) for more details.
+We plan to add more advanced routing functionality in a future library called `lightbug_api`.
+See the [Roadmap](#roadmap) for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Serving static files

 The default welcome screen shows an example of how to serve files like images or HTML using Lightbug.
-Mojo has built-in `open`, `read` and `read_bytes` methods that you can use to read files and serve them on a route.
-Assuming you copy an html file and image from the Lightbug repo into a `static` directory at the root of your repo:
+Mojo has built-in `open`, `read`, and `read_bytes` methods that you can use to read files and serve them on a route.
+Assuming you copy an HTML file and an image from the Lightbug repo into a `static` directory at the root of your repository:

 ```mojo
 from lightbug_http import *